Credit Suisse Interview Questions for SMG Lab Analyst

 Question: As a viewpoint of OS how thread and process differ?

-For better understanding, read the difference between process and thread in Operating System.
+For better understanding, read the difference between process and thread in the Operating System.

 Question: Suppose you have a server generating data in row-wise fashion and you have to display this data on the screen in table format.
 If the data at particular row changes from the server, you have to update it on screen too.